SlightlyCyborg/Aristotle/README.md

-# elliot
+# Aristotle

-A lifebox for Elliot Hulse.
+A search engine that indexes humans